GFHCaumo/gfhcaumo.github.io/docs/projects/index.md

 # Projects

-Here are some projects that I have completed:
+Here are some fun projects that I have completed to learn more about physics:

 - [Rayleigh-Benard Convection Simulation](https://github.com/GFHCaumo/RBC-Project) I had a blast studying the hydrodynamics during my undergrad so I wrote this fluid simulation with my friends as a computational physics project.
-- [Brownian Motion Simulation](./data_project/index.md) Here is a simulation for Brownian motion that I wrote, it gave me the chance to learn about new ways to incorporate physics in my code.